dariobig/Frigg/README.md

   * defaults to: `@@[^@\\s]+@@`
 * `frigg.deleteMissingParams`: if true automatically deletes parameter values from the json file if deleted from the template file
 * `frigg.templatesFolder`: set a default folder to store common template files
+* `frigg.templatesUrl`: points to a GitHub folder url containing template files to download

 ## Known Issues